lcmd-epfl/cibo/README.md

 <img src="rules_ferengi.png" width="80%" height="80%" />

+## Introduction
-Bayesian Optimization made simple.
-Name derived from Star Trek universe, the "Rules of Acquisition" are a collection of sacred business proverbs of the ultra-capitalist race known as the Ferengi.
+**Bayesian Optimization (BO) made simple.** Inspired by the Star Trek universe, the "Rules of Acquisition" are a series of sacred business proverbs from the ultra-capitalist Ferengi race.
+This project embodies the principles of efficiency and knowledge in BO, particularly focusing on cost-aware batch selection strategies.

+## Motivation
-We will follow the 3rd rule of aquisition "Never spend more for an acquisition than you have to." as well as rule 74 "Knowledge equals profit."
+Following the Ferengi's 3rd rule of acquisition - "Never spend more for an acquisition than you have to," and the 74th rule - "Knowledge equals profit," we introduce two innovative batch selection strategies for cost-efficient BO.

-Structure of the folders:
+## Strategies
+### 1. Greedy Approach:
+   - **Objective**: To find a feasible batch within budget constraints.
+   - **Process**:
+     - Start with the desired batch size.
+     - Increase batch size incrementally if the current batch is unaffordable.
+     - Subselect from suggested batches to fit the budget.
+   - **Application**: Ideal for scenarios with fixed costs per sample.

+### 2. Scan Maxima of Acquisition Function:
+   - **Objective**: To maximize acquisition value within budget limits.
+   - **Process**:
+     - Begin with the best batch as per the acquisition function.
+     - Sequentially evaluate affordability of subsequent batches.
+   - **Application**: Suitable when cost varies based on batch composition.

+## Repository Structure
+### `1_greedy_fix_costs`
-- `1_greedy_fix_costs`: Greedy algorithm with fixed costs:
+- **Description**: Implements the Greedy algorithm with fixed sample costs.
-  We assume that the price of each sample is fixed:
-  For instance if a sample was acquired previously and we want to re-use it at a different temperature we still pay the same price.

-  Has two subfolders:
+- **Subfolders**:
-  - `values`: We start with all datapoints for the ligand that has the smallest yield over all reaction conditions
+  - `values`: Focuses on ligands with the lowest yield across conditions.

-  - `distance`: We divide the dataset into the half costest to the best ligand (in feature space) and the rest.
-We start with the half that is furthest away from the best ligand (in feature space that also includes temperature, solvent, etc.)
+  - `distance`: Divides dataset by proximity to the best ligand in feature space, starting with the furthest half.

+### `2_greedy_variable_costs`
-- `2_greedy_variable_costs`: Greedy algorithm with variable costs: After acquiring a sample, the price of the sample decreases to zero.
-E.g. we just change the temperature or the solvent (both are cheap or free).
+- **Description**: Greedy algorithm considering variable costs.
+Acquiring a sample reduces its cost to zero for subsequent changes like temperature or solvent adjustments.

-- `3_similarity_based_costs`: We assume that the price of each sample is based on the similarity to the previous samples in the training set or the batch.
-Assumption is that each now compound is synthesized not bought.
-The price is based on the similarity to the previous compounds.
-The more similar the cheaper the compound is.
-The similarity should reflect syntehtic difficulty: For instance two similar molecules are similarly hard to make.
-If a molecule was made before (it is in the training set) it is free to make again.
+### `3_similarity_based_costs`
+- **Description**: Cost based on similarity to previously synthesized compounds.
+Assumes new compounds are synthesized, not purchased, with cost reflecting synthetic difficulty.

+### `misc`
-- misc: there you can put stuff to experiment or outdated things
+- **Usage**: Space for experimental or outdated items.

+## Contributions
+We welcome contributions and suggestions to improve the implementation and efficiency of these strategies.
+For contributing, please refer to the [contribution guidelines](CONTRIBUTING.md).

+## License
+This project is licensed under the [MIT License](LICENSE.md).